-Our goals have always been simple: to craft beautiful clothing that inspires and endures, share our love of Cornwall, and make better choices for our people and the planet.
+Our goals have always been simple: to craft beautiful clothing that inspires and endures, share our love of Cornwall and reduce the impact of our business on the environment.

 OUR FOUR PILLARS

 We’re bringing a new level of ambition to our Sustainability Strategy, which is structured around four pillars.
 They are Product, Environment, Innovation and Community.

 Our collections focus on quality and longevity, and each year we’re future-proofing more of our fabrics with organic and recycled fibres.

 We’re focusing on adopting policies and practices that help cut our carbon footprint for the wellbeing of people and the planet.

 We’re always exploring new ideas and technologies that will reduce our impact on the environment and help Seasalt grow responsibly.

 At Seasalt, we’re lucky to be part of a thriving community that loves to come together to create, give back and be inspired.